 5. Retargeting – have you ever noticed that you go to a website and the next day you see the website’s advertisements following you around?
 This isn’t a coincidence, this is retargeting!
 As creepy as it may seem, retargeting works to keep a brand’s message in your head!

 6. Dashboard – a dashboard is a place where a business’ most relevant data is displayed in an easy-to-understand way.
 Have you seen of RevLocal’s most recent dashboard?
 Click here to see how we changed digital marketing!

 7. Deep Linking – this is a great buzzword to throw around if you really want to sound like you know your marketing!
 Deep Linking means that if someone clicks on a link it will take them to a deeper page than the homepage of a website.
 This is great for different niches in industries, it will help save your customers the trouble of scrolling through your website if you take them right where they need to be.
-Check out our blog post, Get More Reviews With Deep Linking, to learn more.
+Check out our blog post, Get More Reviews With Mobile Deep Linking, to learn more.

 8. Engagement Marketing – just like it sounds, Engagement Marketing describes the act of getting consumers to interact with a brand or its advertising.
-Business that are successful at this will take a more holistic approach to their marketing.
+Businesses that are successful at this will take a more holistic approach to their marketing.
 They will spend their resources to consistently promote their brand and culture through social media and email marketing campaigns.
 This results in a much higher level of consumer loyalty from their fans and followers.

 9. Snackable Content – this simply means that you should relate all of your marketing concepts to some sort of food.
 Just kidding!
 Studies have shown that visual decisions are made in three seconds or less – share your brand message concisely – give your customers a snack.